SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/Interaction/README.md

 #Draw Constraints Sample

-This sample demonstrate how to draw the connector by using the port constraints.
+This sample demonstrates how to draw the connector by using the port constraints.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent